josecmedinajr/CodeQuiz/README.md

   * Clicking the "Start Quiz" button presents the user with a series of questions.
 The timer is initialized with a value and immediately begins countdown.

-  * When time runs out and/or all questions are answered, the user is presented with their final score and asked to enter their initials.
-Their final score and initials are then stored in `localStorage`.